-Congratulations on the purchase of your new Triumph A1A Sprayer Spreader.
+Congratulations on the purchase of your new Triumph C1C Sprayer Spreader, and welcome to the PermaGreen family!
 Before attempting to start or operate your Triumph, please read the Operator Manual and safety labels on the machine.
 Follow all the instructions carefully.